-The course will have a theoretical part with lectures (2 hrs/week) and seminars/exercises in the computerlab (2 hrs/week).
-From the seminars/exercises you have to write at least two computer lab reports (max 3 pages), which must be completed and approved before the final examination.
-Students have to write a topical essay (max 10 pages incl figures) and present this in the class, the essay counts towards the final grade.
+The course will have a theoretical part with lectures (2 hrs/week) and seminars/exercises in the computer lab (2 hrs/week).
+From the seminars/exercises, you have to write at least two computer lab reports (max 3 pages each), which must be completed and approved before the final examination.
+Students have to write a topical essay (max 10 pages including figures) and present this in the class.
+The essay counts towards the final grade.

 There is a compulsory field course (4 days) at Finse, Western Norway.
 A field report must be written from the field course, and this counts towards the final grade.

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration, (email@example.com).